Group Tour Operator Booking Terms & Conditions

 4. If you change your booking

 b) If a client is unable to travel, in circumstances which the Company considers reasonable, the booking or that client’s place on the booking may be transferred to another suitable person (introduced by you).
-However the tour arrangements must remain the same as originally booked.
-If a transfer can be made, an administration charge of £40 per person transferring his/her place if the Company is advised up to your balance due date or £100 per person if advised after your balance due date, together with any costs or charges incurred by us or incurred or imposed by any supplier(s) in making the transfer must be paid before the transfer can be made.
-Any overdue balance payment must also be received.
+However, the tour arrangements must remain the same as originally booked.
+If a transfer can be made, an administration charge of £70 per person transferring his/her place if the Company is advised up to your balance due date, after your balance due date it is not possible to transfer a client’s place to another suitable person.
 For flight inclusive bookings, you must pay the charges levied by the airline concerned.
 As most airlines do not permit name changes after tickets have been issued for any reason, these charges are likely to be the full cost of the flight / an alternative flight.

 5. If you cancel your booking